A dog cooling mat is a brilliant addition to any home in the warmer months.

-The best dog cooling mats are an effective way of helping your dog lower their body temperature without having to hide in the shade or drink gallons of water and pant endlessly all while still in the comfort of the home or even in their own bed if it’s placed there.
+Essentially, a dog mat cooler is a place for your pet to sit or lay down and cool off effortlessly while still being indoors.
+These pressure-activated mats are an effective way of helping your dog lower their body temperature without having to hide in the shade or drink gallons of water and pant endlessly.

-They are cheap to buy and can be placed anywhere in the home and can be used over and over again.
-They’re discreet and folds away neatly when not used and can be a tremendous help for active dogs during the warmer months of the year.
+The self-cooling mats are cheap to buy, can be placed anywhere in the home and can be used repeatedly.
+They’re discreet and fold away neatly when not in use: they can be a tremendous help for active dogs during the warmer months of the year.

 Best Dog Cooling Mat Reviews

 1. Lauva Dog Cool Mat Bed

 Lauva Dog Cool Mat Bed is the best cooling mat available for dogs in the UK in 2023.
 The inner material of the mat is a non-toxic gel and the outer material is latex-free both of which are completely safe.
 There is no need to add water, freeze or chill this mat.

 You can simply place it on the floor and allow the self-cooling technology to do its thing.
 The pressure-activated cool gel delivers an instant and continuous cooling sensation which keeps your dog 7 to 9 degrees below ambient temperature.
 The gel mat is 0.5-inch thick and available in 3 sizes – offering comfort, reduced joint pain and improved health, mobility and energy for your dog no matter what their size.

 The mat doesn’t just keep your pet cool, it provides ample cushioning and is a perfect base for their bed, crate, kennel or any floor space.
 You can even use this multi-purpose mat for yourself either to sit on or beneath a laptop for example.